NLnetLabs/rpki-doc/source/krill/install-and-run.rst

 Install and Run
 ===============

-Before you can start to use Krill you will need to install, configure and run the Krill application somewhere.
-Please follow the steps below and you will be ready to :ref:`doc_krill_get_started`.

 Getting started with Krill is quite easy by either installing a Debian and Ubuntu package, building from Cargo or using :ref:`Docker<doc_krill_running_docker>`.
 In case you intend to serve your RPKI